Senior Thesis Guidelines

 The thesis should be submitted as a single document, including title page, abstract, and bibliography.
-The total length of the thesis should be between 10,000 and 11,000 words, including notes and bibliography.
+The total length of the work should be between 10,000 and 11,000 words, including notes and bibliography.
 Proper citation (Chicago style) is essential, including a complete bibliography of sources consulted; use footnotes rather than endnotes.
 The work should be double-spaced, 12 point, in Times, Times New Roman, or Arial font, with 1” margins.
 All theses should be submitted electronically to Tutt Library following the instructions on the Library’s homepage.

 Summary of Thesis Schedule

 - Block 7: Topic submission, collective meeting, advisor assignment

 - Preregistration: Register for RE405 in the fall and save a block for RE406 in the spring

 - Preliminary research